koendv/t12-958/README_DEVELOPER.md

 ## RTT

 On Arm processors, the debugger can read and write processor memory through SWD or JTAG without stopping the processor.
-RTT Real-Time Terminal uses this to implement a console: the user program writes console output to a circular buffer, and the debugger reads and prints the console output.
+RTT Real-Time Terminal uses this to implement a console: the user program writes console output to a circular buffer, and the debugger reads the circular buffer and prints the console output.

 RTT speed depends upon buffer size: